mrush-ilao/ilao-documentation/docs/source/cms_structured_legal_step.rst

 A  step block consists of:

 * a type (direction or tip)
-* one or more body elements, using paired markup.
+* one or more body elements, using :ref:`cms-paired-markup`.
 Using multiple body elements allows us to better segment content over non-web channels.
 * reference URLS (links within the content)

 .. todo:: Determine whether the metadata fields should be required, whether last revised/reviewed dates should be added (or is at the how-to level sufficient) and whether we need the referenceUrls field (those were added before we had paired markup).